markus7811/aws-cdk-eks-patch/README.md

 # How 2 use:

 1. place the patch folder in your project directory
-2. check that the version of the patchfile inside /patch matches your cdk version (i can't make sure to allways update dependencys)
 3. add [patch-package](https://www.npmjs.com/package/patch-package) to your package.json
 4. add ```"postinstall": "patch-package"``` to your package.json scripts
 5. Enjoy the cdk-cli on eks runtimes